yumouwei/camvid_unet_semantic_segmentation/README.md

 Some common metrics for evaluating a model's performance includes:

-1. Pixel-wise prediction accuracy per class ("how many pixels belonging to a specific class are predicted correctly"), as well as the average across all classes (exclude "Void").
+1. Pixel-wise prediction accuracy per class ("how many pixels belonging to a specific class are predicted correctly"), as well as the average across all classes (excluding "Void").
 2. Global pixel-wise prediction accuracy ("how many pixels, regardless of class distinctions ("Void" excluded), are predicted correctly")
 3. Intersection-over-union (IOU), also known as the Jaccard score, per class ("how does the prediction overlap with the ground truth"), and the average across all classes or mIOU.